 The Maverick team is honored to have had Dr. Zena Werb serve as a member of its Scientific Advisory Board.
 She will be remembered for her unparalleled contribution to the field of tumor biology, thoughtful insights and dedicated mentorship.

 Dr. Zena Werb received her B.Sc. in Biochemistry from the University of Toronto, and her Ph.D. in Cell Biology from Rockefeller University, New York.
-After postdoctoral studies at the Strangeways Research Laboratory in Cambridge England, she was recruited to the faculty of the University of California, San Francisco, where she is currently Professor and Vice-Chair of Anatomy and the Associate Director for Basic Science, Helen Diller Family Comprehensive Cancer Center, University of California, San Francisco.
-She is a member of the UCSF Diller Family Comprehensive Cancer Center and The Eli and Edythe Broad Center of Regeneration Medicine and Stem Cell Research at the University of California, San Francisco.
+After postdoctoral studies at the Strangeways Research Laboratory in Cambridge England, she was recruited to the faculty of the University of California, San Francisco, where she was Professor and Vice-Chair of Anatomy and the Associate Director for Basic Science, Helen Diller Family Comprehensive Cancer Center, University of California, San Francisco.
+She was a member of the UCSF Diller Family Comprehensive Cancer Center and The Eli and Edythe Broad Center of Regeneration Medicine and Stem Cell Research at the University of California, San Francisco.